philpennock/character/README.md

 With no Go environment variables set, that go command should thus give you an output executable at `$HOME/go/bin/character`.

+### WASM

+Using `make wasm` a directory `wasm` will be created; the `character` binary will be compiled into there, a supporting HTML page will be copied in, as well as the Golang `wasm_exec.js` support page.

+Run a web-server which serves up the content of the `wasm/` directory and see how it works.
+We should perhaps have a way to default to verbose mode (for tables) to better support this use-case.

+**SECURITY NOTE**: Note: to have tables work, I switched from `innerText` to `innerHTML`, but this early proof-of-concept is not escaping output to be proof against HTML injection attacks.
+In particular, an unknown command will be echo'd back in the error message, as is fairly common for Unix CLI tools.
+We could use a separate output area for errors and use `innerText` for that, but that doesn't solve, eg, the output of transform commands which deliberately make reversible changes to input and displays it.

+So don't put this up somewhere public, at least not in a domain with access to any cookies or other credentials worth stealing.
+But it's a useful toy to explore with.
+Well, it was for me: "My First WASM".

 ### Dependencies and vendoring.